I’m feeling pretty pleased with myself at the moment having found a way to prevent frosting on my soy melts, and had to share.

 The fragrance amount is usually 10% but check the manufacturers instruction to be sure.

-I wait until the wax cools to 75 degrees C (160 degrees F sometimes cooler) and add my fragrance and stir gently to incorporate into the wax.
+I wait until the wax cools to 150 degrees F or cooler and add my fragrance and stir gently to incorporate into the wax.
 To add fragrance at a higher temperature only encourages evaporation, and I believe this to be true as the fragrance can smell quite intense as you stir it in.
 I haven’t noticed a weakness in the fragrance having added at a lower temperature.
 Stir very gently to ensure that the fragrance is evenly distributed throughout the wax.

 Now this is the bit I find debatable, they say to avoid frosting on your melts pouring temperature should be between 60-65 degrees C (140 – 149 degrees F) any hotter will result in frosting.
 Well, having poured at this temperature I still got frosting over and over again.
 Very, very, annoying!